mattsears/nyan-cat-formatter/README.md

 Playing the Nyan Cat song
 -------------------------

-If you want to play the Nyan Cat song in tandom with Nyan Cat Formatter, simply copy the .nyan-cat.mp3 file to your home directory.

 You can then enjoy playback in two ways:

 **1. Play the song only when desired using a command line option:**